DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/school-placements.md

 Your training provider will select placement schools for you.
 They will contact you and discuss your situation to help them select a location that you can travel to.

-## What will I do on my placement?
+## What will I do on my placements?

 You school placement aims to give you enough experience to: